 Kayaking TAASC has 50 kayaks including 9 tandems, six with outriggers, and a variety of adaptive equipment.
 Lessons, open paddling, special events, and group outings are scheduled throughout the summer.

 Sailing TAASC members can learn to sail on a 24′ Catalina at Alum Creek Sailing Club.
 The boat has a capacity of 4 guest.
 TAASC also has two small sailboats at the TAASC Adventure Center.

 Boating and Fishing Individuals and groups fish from shore at the TAASC Adventure Center during scheduled events and from boat in cooperation with area fishermen.

 WaterSports Weekend and Water Ski Clinic In its 16th year, this June event includes military personnel and others with disabilities.
-It includes cycling evaluations, a water ski clinic, kayaking lessons, a golf outing, archery and other fun activities for the whole family. there are special activities for children.
+It includes cycling evaluations, a water ski clinic, kayaking lessons, a golf outing, archery and family activities.

 Ice Skating TAASC partners with Columbus area Chiller Ice Rinks by providing sledges for sit-skating.
 TAASC also provides training to rink staff so they can help customers with disabilities.
 In the fall, there are 12 morning sessions at Easton Chiller, targeting day programs such as school groups and homeschoolers.